The Farmscape Ecology Program was founded in 2003 as a small research and outreach program dedicated to encouraging an

 Our Program includes a core staff comprised of a botanist, social scientist, and wildlife ecologist.
 Together with technicians, interns and volunteers, we do participatory research on aspects of the County’s ecology, history and culture with the goal of stimulating their exploration and building love and knowledge of this area.
 We share our knowledge and findings widely through public ecology walks, presentations, local publications, electronic media, and a variety of facilitated discussions and gatherings.

 Ultimately we hope to facilitate cultural and ecological relationships that support a healthy, productive future for the County.
 A unifying theme for much of our work is the "ecology of the middle ground", elaborated in this essay.
 An overview of much of our work today was assembled in this report on the Farmscape Ecology of Columbia County.

 We invite you to join in the exploration of Columbia County by browsing the multi-faceted and detailed information offered on this website and by following our local natural history blog and facebook updates from the field.

-We also invite you to take advantage of our public programs, internships and volunteer opportunities, informal conversations during our monthly open house (generally the first Thursday of the month, currently virtual because of COVID), and to contact us directly by email or phone (518-672-7994 or 518 938 1109) with any questions relating to natural history, agriculture, and the food system in Columbia County.
+We also invite you to take advantage of our public programs, internships, and volunteer opportunities, and to contact us directly by email or phone (518-672-7994 or 518 938 1109) with any questions relating to natural history, agriculture, and the food system in Columbia County.
 We look forward to exploring the nature and culture of Columbia County with you!

 Video of Program Description